benjamin-awd/StatementSensei/README.md

 # Installation

+> [!WARNING]
+> The offline app may raise security warnings during installation.

+Specifically on MacOS, the application will show an "app is damaged and can't be opened" error.

-You may receive security warnings during installation -- this happens because the release binaries are unsigned, and are incorrectly flagged as malware.
+These security warnings happen because the release binaries are unsigned, and are incorrectly flagged as malware.

 To get around this, follow these steps for [MacOS](https://support.apple.com/en-sg/guide/mac-help/mh40616/mac) / [Windows](https://stackoverflow.com/questions/54733909/windows-defender-alert-users-from-my-pyinstaller-exe).